nour-hajallie/TrelloTestAutomation/README.md

 # A bit about the project

+The aim of this project is to implement automation testing on the Trello website

+with the objective of validating two key scenarios:

+inviting a member to a board via email and deleting a board

+The repository include functions that can simulate user actions on the Trello website

+and verify that the expected results are achieved.

+In addition to testing the scenarios on the frontend of the Trello website,

+this project will also involve testing the same scenarios on the backend using the Trello API.

+In other words, both scenarios were tested from the UI and from the API directly

 The project contains

 	- BackendAPI folder: where we can find the class returning the responses of the APIs